Stone elephant with hibiscus flowers, image of the Hindu deity Ganesha, Jakarta, Indonesia

 German development cooperation with Indonesia

 Indonesia is one of those partners of German development cooperation that – due to their high regional significance and their strong economic performance – play a crucial role in resolving global development issues.
-Indonesian-German development cooperation focuses on three core areas:
+Indonesia’s forests are of major importance for biodiversity and climate protection.
+They are the world’s third largest continuous tropical rainforests after the forests in the Amazon and Congo Basin.

 - Climate and energy, just transition